Teaching and assessment

-You will attend four intensive weeks which will normally take place on campus in Dundee.
+You will attend two intensive weeks which will normally take place on campus in Dundee.
 Elective modules will be completed online or on campus throughout the academic year.
 Practical work and assignments will be undertaken within your work environment or on placement with support from course lecturers.

 All assessments will be carried out via coursework that will be submitted online.
 There is no exam requirement.

 Most students will combine work-based practice with their academic learning.
 The course is designed to use work-based opportunities for practical assignments and project work.
 Students not in a work environment will have the opportunity to engage in placements - these will be arranged on an individual basis.

 These modules are an essential part of your course.